quay/enhancements/enhancements/namespace-auto-pruning.md

 * Allowing users to specify multiple policies per namespace
 * Applying policies based on repo or tag name pattern matching
 * Allowing policy configurations at the repository level
+* User is able to specify whether tags go into the time machine or are immediately deleted

 ## Proposal